LaurentT/sgdk-learning/README.md

-= Random notes regarding SGDK or video games development in general
+# Random notes regarding SGDK or video games development in general

-see documentation/readSprites.png

-== How to see which sprites are displayed
+## How to see which sprites are displayed

 In an emulator we can open VDP sprites and see which one are displayed: